 - (B) Favourable and Unfavourable Leverage:- The financial leverage is said to be favourable or positive, when the firm earns so much EBIT on assets acquired through the use of funds from sources which are more than the fixed cost of these sources.
 When EBIT from the use of funds from various sources is less than the fixed cost of these sources, it is a case of unfavourable or negative financial leverage. - (C) Relationship between Financial Leverage and Financial Risk:- For a given degree of variability of EBIT, the variability of EPS increases with more financial leverage.
 The variability of EPS by the financial leverage is called financial risk.
 The financial risks of two firms differ when the assets are financed, differently.
 Financial risk arises when the assets are financed by debt and they can be avoided if the firm decides to finance the assets, totally, with equity. - (D) Trading on Equity:- The process of increasing the shareholder's earnings through the usage of debt is called Trading on Equity, Financial Gearing and also Financial Leverage.
 It is derived from the fact that the owner's equity is used as a basis to raise debt.
 The objective is to give a high rate of return to the equity shareholders, above the general rate of earning on capital employed, in the company to compensate them for the risk they bear.
 But the term 'Trading on Equity' is used for the financial leverage only when the financial leverage is favourable because trading on equity is always positive. - (E) Financial leverage is a double-edged sword:- The finance manager has to bear in mind both return and risk, while finalizing the mix for raising funds.
 When the economic conditions are good and EBIT is increasing, EPS would grow faster with the increased debt in the capital structure.
 However, when economic conditions turn unfavourable and EBIT starts falling , the pace of EPS fall would be greater than the falling rate of EBIT.
 Thus, it is a double edged sword and finance manager has to remember its double edged impact and design the capital structure suitably.
 Favourable and unfavourable impact to equity shareholders can be presented in the following way-

-ROI > Cost of Debt $\uparrow$ ROE & EPS ROI < Cost of Debt $\downarrow$ ROE & EPS various states of profitability and debts proportion in capital structure.
-Moreover, the following points should be remembered-
+ROI > Cost of Debt \uparrow ROE & EPS ROI < Cost of Debt \downarrow ROE & EPS

 Effects of Financial Leverage-